Big Rig Pasta | Oregano’s Copycat Recipe

 - 1 lb. box rigatoni pasta

-- Garnish with fresh basil, parmesan cheese and shredded grilled chicken, if desired
+- Optional: garnish with fresh basil, parmesan cheese and shredded grilled chicken

-Chipotle peppers are typically found in the ethnic food aisle near the salsas.
+Chipotle peppers are typically found near the salsas.
 We buy the brand La Costena that can be found at Walmart and have used both this one in a glass jar and this one in a tin can.
 The chipotle peppers are what make this dish spicy (we always choose to add 2 tablespoons instead of 1).

 Don’t worry about chopping the vegetables perfectly, everything will be puréed at the end.